combiJihoon/DataScience_MachineRunning/README.md

 # DataScience_MachineRunning
-Practice of data-science and machine-running
+Practice for data-science and machine-running